 So, magazines slap pictures of huge bodybuilders all over their magazines and sell it to you with the headline of "Learn what this guy does to look like this!"
 Unfortunately, at the end of the article describing his high volume body part split, they leave out the disclaimer that should say "Oh, and don't forget to use a ton of drugs like this dude did."

 So then, what are the best workout schedules for us natural, genetically average people?
-In most cases, it's either a full body or upper/lower split.
-For beginners (less than 6 consistent months), there is no question that a full body routine done 3 days per week (Monday, Wednesday and Friday, for example) is by far and away the most recommended weight training split.
-An upper/lower split (upper body on Monday and Thursday, lower body on Tuesday and Friday) is perfect after that.
+In most cases, I'd recommend a full body split, upper/lower split, or push/pull/legs split.
+For beginners (less than 6 consistent months), there is no question that a full body routine done 3 days per week (Monday, Wednesday and Friday, for example) is by far and away the most recommended weight training split (check out my Beginner Workout Routine).
+An upper/lower split (upper body on Monday and Thursday, lower body on Tuesday and Friday) is perfect after that (check out my Muscle Building Workout Routine).
 I made the switch from a typical body part split to an upper/lower split years ago and won't be switching back any time soon.

 #4: Your exercise selection sucks.

 If you want to increase strength or muscle, you'd be at a HUGE disadvantage if your workout consists primarily of, well, crap.
 A ton of biceps and triceps exercises, leg extensions and leg curls, pec decks, cable crossovers and dumbbell flyes, and so on.
 These are all small isolation exercises that serve to "isolate" the specific muscle you are looking to "work."
 This is all well and good, and these types of exercises can (and in some cases should) be a part of your weight training routine.
 However, they should be nothing more than a very small part of it.